fallen-icarus/cardano-options/README.md

 invalid UTxOs and belong to the writer anyway.
 This observer script will still require the proper outputs at the writer's address.
 There is no incentive for writers to update addresses of invalid Active UTxOs.

+*Address update outputs must be in the same order as the address update inputs!* They do *not* need to be paired up.
+You can even have unrelated outputs between the required outputs.
+This ordering restriction helps with performance.

 ## Benchmarks and Fee Estimations (YMMV)